Ann Rule: Career

+On February 13, 2026, Publishers Marketplace reported that investigative journalist and author Cathy Scott, in a four-book deal, was writing a biography of Ann Rule, titled First Lady of Murder, for publication in spring 2026 by WildBlue Press.
+The book was released in June 2026 by Wildblue Press.

 Methods and themes

 In its obituary for Rule, The New York Times quoted Rule on her approach to true crime writing and her favorite themes, writing, "To choose a book subject, I weed through about 3,000 suggestions from readers.
 I'm looking for an 'antihero' whose eventual arrest shocks those who knew him (or her): attractive, brilliant, charming, popular, wealthy, talented, and much admired in their communities — but really hiding behind masks."
 A Guardian article about Rule developed the idea further, writing, "It's tough, she says, but she doesn't want to hear about killers who are 'ugly, mean and have no charm.
 We’re not interested in the kind of person who looks like he would commit murder.
 We want to know about the kind who you could not imagine having this monstrous self behind the pleasant face.'"

 Rule's style of true crime writing brought some criticism.
 An evaluation of her influence on the genre noted negative commentary on her approach to her most infamous subject.
 Despite the commercial success of her books, the critical and public reception of The Stranger Beside Me was not always generous.
 After Rule's death in 2015, Victoria Beale wrote a piece for The New Yorker titled "Too Close to Ted Bundy" in which Beale accused Rule of making poor ethical choices in reporting the story and her involvement in Bundy's life after he went to jail, including sending money to Bundy while he was in jail.
 "Rule's role shifts from being inadvertently involved with a serial killer to an author considering how lucrative her access could be," Beale writes."